-For the Transformative Breast Cancer Consortium Award, refer to either the "Suggested SOW Strategy Generic Research" or the "Suggested SOW Strategy Clinical Research", whichever format is most appropriate for the proposed effort, and use the blank SOW format titled "Suggested SOW Format".
-The SOW must be in PDF format prior to attaching.
+For the Transformative Breast Cancer Consortium Award mechanism, refer to either the "Example: Assembling a Clinical Research and/or Clinical Trial Statement of Work" or "Example: Assembling a Generic Statement of Work", whichever example is most appropriate for the proposed effort, for guidance on preparing the SOW.
+Use the "Suggested SOW Format" to develop the SOW for the proposed research.
+Submit as a PDF.